Wells Fargo sticks to what it knows in overseas push

 "A lot of banks have issues that we don't have, so we'll focus on what we're good at," said Tim Sloan, head of wholesale banking.
 "We're not that interested in acquiring new businesses that we're not familiar with."

-In the last three years Wells Fargo has bought a 4 billion pound ($6.4 billion) portfolio of UK commercial real estate loans from Commerzbank AG (CBKG.DE), paid 690 million euros ($862 million) to buy asset-backed lender Burdale and picked up a North American oil business from BNP Paribas SA (BNPP.PA), which also gave it an opening into the North Sea oil sector.
+In the last three years Wells Fargo has bought a 4 billion pound ($6.4 billion) portfolio of UK commercial real estate loans from Commerzbank AG, paid 690 million euros ($862 million) to buy asset-backed lender Burdale and picked up a North American oil business from BNP Paribas SA, which also gave it an opening into the North Sea oil sector.

 "The theme of all the acquisitions is they were good customers and in businesses we were very comfortable with," Sloan said in an interview on Wednesday.
 "In terms of using our excess capital, those are the types of opportunities that make a lot of sense to us."